ahwagner/igv2local/README.md

 `pip install git+https://github.com/ahwagner/igv2local --process-dependency-links`

 ## Configuration
 `igv2local` only requires the remote host configuration specified by the `gmstk` dependency.
 If this was not previously set up, `igv2local` will prompt you for the host details.
-The username and host may be saved to the gmstk `config.py` file by responding 'y' to the save prompt.
+The username and host may be saved to the gmstk `config.py` file for future use by responding 'y' to the save prompt.

 ```bash
 igv2local -h